lyledodgegh/lyledodgegh/README.md

 2023 - *Healthcare System*

-- Azure Subject Matter Expert for Epic on Azure Workload for Healthcare Hospital System
+- Azure Subject Matter Expert for resiliency workstream of Epic on Azure for client

 2022-2023